 The Christie Colorectal and Peritoneal Oncology Centre (CPOC) is a nationally commissioned peritoneal tumour service (NHS England Highly Specialised Service), offering specialist treatments for patients with peritoneal metastases including cytoreductive surgery and hyperthermic intraperitoneal chemotherapy (CRS/HIPEC).
 CPOC is one of the world’s highest volume peritoneal units, with >500 referrals and >170 CRS/HIPEC procedures per year.
 This offers us the unique opportunity to study peritoneal tumours.
 We are currently part of a team funded by the National Institute for Health Research (NIHR) reviewing the randomised controlled trial evidence for efficacy and cost-effectiveness of cytoreductive surgery and hyperthermic intraperitoneal chemotherapy for peritoneal metastases from ovarian, colorectal, and gastric cancer.

-The CRUK Accelerator Award (Pseudomyxoma peritonei: building a European multicentric cohort to accelerate new therapeutic perspectives – £3.5m) – In Manchester the CPOC team have established a 5-year multicentre research program between groups in UK, Italy, and Spain to prospectively collect and biobank samples from 400 appendix tumours in 3 countries and undertake genomic, transcriptomic, proteomic analyses, cell culture, organoid development, prognostic classification, and identify new treatment options.
+The CRUK Accelerator Award (Pseudomyxoma peritonei: building a European multicentric cohort to accelerate new therapeutic perspectives – £3.5m) – In Manchester the CPOC team have established a 5-year multicentre research program with Istituto Nazionale dei Tumori Milano, and Vall d’Hebron Institute of Oncology to prospectively collect and biobank samples from 400 appendix tumours in the UK, Italy, and Spain, undertaking genomic, transcriptomic, proteomic analyses, cell culture, organoid development, prognostic classification, and identifying new treatment options.

 University of Sydney – The team have a joint research programme studying the genomics of appendix adenocarcinomas funded through a European Society of Medical Oncology (ESMO) fellowship and a Christie Charitable funds award